davidsekar/Redis-Xplorer/README.md

 # Redis Xplorer

-Redis Xplorer is a visual studio code extension that allows you to
+Redis Xplorer is a Visual Studio Code extension that allows you to

-- Create/Delete multiple redis connection profile
+- Create/Edit/Delete multiple redis connection profile

-- See redis server inforamtion
+- See redis server connection inforamtion

-- Read and Edit redis cache items
+- Read, edit and save redis cache items

-- Filter cache items list using text pattern e.g., `example*`.
-So that, you can view and work on keys that you need.
+- Filter & focus on required cache items using text pattern e.g., `example*`.
-- Modify the cache values and save.

-## Setup connection profile
+## Setup a new connection profile

 1. Select `Redis Xplorer : Add new redis server connection profile` from the command palette.